ardnaxelarak/ALttPDoorRandomizer/README.md

 ### In Dungeon

 This option shuffles the prize into a location somewhere within the dungeon that it is assigned to.

+### Nearby

+This option shuffles the prize into a location somewhere either within the dungeon that it is assigned to or within the surrounding district of that dungeon.

 ### Randomized